olimorris/hledger-forecast/README.md

 - :date: Specify start and end dates for forecasts
 - :heavy_dollar_sign: Full currency support (uses the [RubyMoney](https://github.com/RubyMoney/money) gem)
 - :computer: Simple and easy to use CLI
+- :chart_with_upwards_trend: Summarize your forecasts by period and category and output to the CLI

 ## :package: Installation